-Grant Thornton's Audit Findings Report and Annual Audit Letter for 2017/18 ware considered by the Corporate Team and the Joint Audit Committee on behalf of the Council.
+Grant Thornton's Audit Findings Report and Annual Audit Letter are considered by the Corporate Team and the Joint Audit Committee on behalf of the Council.
 The Council ensures that corrective action plans are in place for key issues identified through these reviews.